matter-labs/zksync/docs/protocol.md

 090000000a0000000b0000000000000000000000000000000000000000000000000000000000000000000000000140000000
 ```

-Reads as: Mint NFT from account to recipient with content hash and pay packed fee in fee_token
+Reads as: Mint NFT from account to recipient with content hash and pay a packed fee in fee_token

 #### User transaction